-- The information provided in the Employee Handbook is of a general nature, does not cover every SCS policy or procedure, and is subject to change. - I accept responsibility for reading and abiding by any changes or updates to District policy and the online Employee Handbook. - Changes in District policies may supersede, modify, or eliminate the information summarized in this booklet. - Shelby County Board of Education reserves the right to modify, interpret, add to, or discontinue any of the polices in the Policy Manuals. - My supervisor(s) can provide me with specific information concerning policies and procedures that I am to follow in my school or department as I fulfill my employment duties. - I accept responsibility for calling in all absences on the District's Employee Attendance Management System and understand that failure to do so can lead to disciplinary measures. - I understand that SCS Board Policies are available to me on the District's web site: www.scsk12.org for review or to print, and that it is my responsibility to read and abide by any changes or updates to District policies.
-If access to a computer is needed, I understand I am to contact my principal or supervisor. - I understand that no modifications to contractual relationships or alterations of at-will relationships are intended by this handbook and that receipt of this handbook does not create any binding contractual relationship between SCS and me. - I understand that I have an obligation to keep the District informed of my current address and phone number using the District's online Employee Self Service portal.
+- The information provided in the Employee Handbook is of a general nature, does not cover every MSCS policy or procedure, and is subject to change. - I accept responsibility for reading and abiding by any changes or updates to District policy and the online Employee Handbook. - Changes in District policies may supersede, modify, or eliminate the information summarized in this booklet. - Shelby County Board of Education reserves the right to modify, interpret, add to, or discontinue any of the polices in the Policy Manuals. - My supervisor(s) can provide me with specific information concerning policies and procedures that I am to follow in my school or department as I fulfill my employment duties. - I accept responsibility for calling in all absences on the District's Employee Attendance Management System and understand that failure to do so can lead to disciplinary measures. - I understand that MSCS Board Policies are available to me on the District's web site: www.scsk12.org for review or to print, and that it is my responsibility to read and abide by any changes or updates to District policies.
+If access to a computer is needed, I understand I am to contact my principal or supervisor. - I understand that no modifications to contractual relationships or alterations of at-will relationships are intended by this handbook and that receipt of this handbook does not create any binding contractual relationship between MSCS and me. - As a MSCS employee I recognize that I am a brand ambassador and agree to adhere to the MSCS branding guidelines. - I understand that I have an obligation to keep the District informed of my current address and phone number using the District's online Employee Self Service portal.